oroinc/documentation/cookbook/how_to_extend_existing_bundle.rst

 Bundle Extension
 ----------------

-Oro Platform application uses `default Symfony functionality to extend bundle`_ (in terms of Symfony in calls inheritance).
+Oro Platform application uses `default Symfony functionality to extend bundle`_ (in terms of Symfony it calls inheritance).
 To do that you have to override method getParent in your bundle class.
 Let's assume that we are using demo bundle from `How to create new bundle`_ article and we want to extend OroUserBundle - in this case file AcmeNewBundle.php should look like this: